hamzachoudhry9/Data-Fragmentation-Partitioning-in-PostgreSQL-/README.md

-# Data Fragmentation & Partitioning in PostgreSQL – CSE 511
+# Data Fragmentation & Partitioning in PostgreSQL

 This project provides a **Python**-based solution for implementing and simulating horizontal data fragmentation strategies in **PostgreSQL**.
-Developed for CSE 511 (Data Processing at Scale), it demonstrates how partitioning can be used to optimize query performance and manage large datasets.
+The project demonstrates how partitioning can be used to optimize query performance and manage large datasets.

 ## Key Features